lcherone/lxc-query/docs/files.md

 <em>
     Because with `file pull` you cant output to stdout, we need to pull the file then `cat` it, so a folder structure is created based upon the path.
-    Example above would create: `./.files/local/my-container/path/to/file`
 </em>

+<em>Example above would create: `./.files/local/my-container/path/to/file`</em>

 **Response**
 ```